tanvikhadap/MachineLearning/03DecisionTree/README.md

 If you're interested in learning how machine learning models like decision trees work under the hood, this project is for you.
 It provides a practical comparison of how decision trees can be manually constructed step by step versus how library implementations automate this process.
 Understanding both methods can help in building a deeper comprehension of the algorithms and also how to use pre-built tools efficiently.

 ## Who should make it?
-This project is ideal for:
+This project is ideal for
 - Machine learning enthusiasts
 - Data scientists
 - Students or professionals looking to understand decision trees from both theoretical and practical standpoints.